 Time for our key takeaways:

-- Getting in front of your local Latinx community can be one of your greatest opportunities, and not speaking Spanish shouldn’t limit you.
+- Getting in front of your local Latinx community can be one of your greatest opportunities.
+Not speaking Spanish shouldn’t limit you.

 - You can find solutions within your existing personnel or hire bilingual employees, either on a part-time or full-time basis.

-- If hiring new staff isn’t your option, you can look at outsourcing.
+- If hiring new staff isn’t an option, you can look at outsourcing.
 This can broaden your possibilities without limiting you to your in-house team.